Beware of unmarked spoilers

 - Multi-Armed and Dangerous: She has four long, spindly arms with claws instead of fingernails.
 Her one-hit KO has her catch Sebastian, hold his arms down with one pair, then smash his head into a pulp with the other.

 - Nigh Invulnerable: Only fire will be of any effect against her.
 Gunshots will simply make her flinch at best, or simply be ignored outright.
-Much like the Sadist, she isn't outright Immune to Bullets; gunfire does do damage to her, but without using fire to slow Laura down while you pump her full of lead, it might as well not work at all (on the flipside, using only fire but no guns against Laura will take a long, long time to defeat her).
+Much like the Sadist, she isn't outright Immune to Bullets; gunfire does do damage to her, but without using fire to slow Laura down while you pump her full of lead, it might as well not work at all.
+On the flipside, using only fire but no guns against Laura will take a long, long time to defeat her, which is not a good thing at all when the tiniest mistake on the player's end means instant death.

 - One-Hit Kill: If she catches you, she will kill you.
 This is part of what makes fighting/running from her rather frustrating.